Why is improving student vocabulary so important?

 Wheely Wonderful Words

-It’s curriculum-aligned for the upper years and is perfect to use when exploring the effect of using vocabulary to express greater precision of meaning.
+They are curriculum-aligned for Grades 3–6 and are perfect to use when exploring the effect of using vocabulary to express greater precision of meaning.

 How to Use Wheely Wonderful Words

-It’s easy to use Wheely Wonderful Words – Emotional States Vocabulary.
-As you can see the wheel has 3 rings.
+It’s easy to use the wheely wonderful resources!
+As you can see, each resource is a wheel with 3 rings.

 Explain to your students that the words in the:

-- centre should not be used very often.
+- center should not be used very often.
 They are a guide for finding better words to use instead.

-- second ring are synonyms for the middle words.
+- second ring are synonyms for the center words.
 They can be used more often.

 - outer ring are especially descriptive and can be used in very specific circumstances when you want to be more precise with your descriptions.

-Students can secure it in the back of their writing books and refer to it during writing tasks.
-It can also be used for an English group activity.
+Students can secure it in the back of their writing journals or place them in their writing folders and refer to it during writing tasks.
+It can also be used for vocabulary tasks in your reading centers.

 How to make Wheely Wonderful Words Spinners:

-- Attach a split pin at the centre point of the wheel.
+- Attach a brass brad at the center point of the wheel.

-- Cut an arrow shape using coloured tape.
+- Cut an arrow shape using colored tape.
 Secure the tape arrow to a desk.